KILTprotocol/sdk-js/docs/contribution-guide.md

 Public methods should be documented.
 Some lint rules are set up: see the `jsdoc` rules in `eslintrc.json`, and [their description][jsdoc].

-Additionally, we recommend you observe the following guidelines, to make the documentation as helpful as possible:
+Additionally, we recommend that you observe the following guidelines, to make the documentation as helpful as possible:

 * Method description:
   * Make it concise and clear;